webman/push

 composer require webman/push

-Client (Javascript)
+Client (JavaScript)

-Import Javascript client
+Import the JavaScript client

 <script src="/plugin/webman/push/push.js"> </script>